 Luckily, there are some nifty solutions in the form of storage racks that are ideally suited to a rental property or in the case that you are regularly rearranging and want to shift the rack around.

 Possibly the most common and for a good reason, these can be assembled quickly and fit anywhere where there is a floor and a wall (we hope your place of living has these two things at least).
 These work but clamping between the floor and the ceiling and typically fit up to two bikes.
 The rack will hold the top tube and can be height adjusted.

 Free Standing Racks

-Also knows as 'bike trees', free-standing or gravity racks are another good option for a rental property, however, can be invasive if space is limited.
+Also knows as 'bike trees', free-standing or gravity racks are another excellent option for a rental property, however, can be invasive if space is limited.
 These require a sturdy base that can take up precious square meterage.
-The hooks hold the top tube much like the aforementioned wall-to-floor rack, and depending on the model, may or may not have adjustiability in height or position.
+The hooks hold the top tube much like the aforementioned wall-to-floor rack, and depending on the model, may or may not have adjustability in height or position.

 Got space, but not the permanency?
-Floor racks simply keep the bikes upright and stable without having to lean them up against anything but require a bit more space to arrange them in a respectable order.
+Floor racks will simply keep your bikes upright and stable without having to lean them up against anything; however, require a bit more space to arrange them in respectable order.

-A popular favorite is the Pro Bike Gear wheel stand, which holds the rear axle on one side.
-Make sure you take into account wheel size, disc brake caliper location and axle width before buying, some of the newer standards don’t always work.
+A favourite for us here, and bike shops around the country once again comes from PRO, in the form of it's wheel stand which holds the rear axle on one side.
+Make sure you take into account wheel size, disc brake calliper location and axle width before buying, some of the newer standards don't always work.